phip1611/diplomarbeit-impl/README.md

 However, you can boot my project on real hardware that supports a legacy boot x86 boot flow (on UEFI systems the CSM mode should work as well).
 Type `make && make bootimage` and write `legacy_boot_x86.img` to a USB drive or a CD.

+The roottask will print information to the serial device (COM1 port) but not to the VGA framebuffer.
+Thus, you will only see output from Hedron on the screen so far.
+Currently, there is no nice mechanism to enable the roottask to print to a framebuffer.

 ### Build Troubleshooting
 - git submodule init fails: \
   I have no clue why this fails sometimes.
 If so, it probably works